Elizabeth Capell, Countess of Essex: Family

 Lady Elizabeth was born on 1 December 1636 at Petworth Manor, Sussex, England, one of the five daughters of Algernon Percy, 10th Earl of Northumberland by his first wife, Lady Anne Cecil.
 She had one older surviving sister, Anne who married Philip Stanhope, 2nd Earl of Chesterfield.
 Her paternal grandparents were Henry Percy, 9th Earl of Northumberland, known by his sobriquet of The Wizard Earl, and Dorothy Devereux, the sister of Robert Devereux, 2nd Earl of Essex.

 Elizabeth's maternal grandparents were William Cecil, 2nd Earl of Salisbury and Lady Catherine Howard.
 When Elizabeth was just a year old, her mother died; her father married secondly in 1642, Lady Elizabeth Howard.
 Elizabeth had a younger half-brother from her father's second marriage, Joceline Percy, 11th Earl of Northumberland.

 Marriage and issue

 On 19 May 1653 at Petworth, Elizabeth married Arthur Capell, 2nd Baron Capell of Hadham.
 On 20 August 1661, he was created Viscount Malden and the first Earl of Essex by King Charles II of England; Elizabeth was henceforth styled as the Countess of Essex.
-The marriage produced one surviving son and a daughter:
+The marriage produced one surviving son, a daughter and another issue with not much of a historical record: